AfriCC/php-epp2/README.md

 php-epp2
 ========

-**php-epp2** is a EPP high-level client for modern PHP.
+**php-epp2** is a EPP high-level TCP client written in modern PHP.

-It started as a "fork" of [centralnic/php-epp](https://github.com/centralnic/php-epp) which itself is a fork of a older (unfindable?) pear NET::EPP.
+It started as a "fork" of [centralnic/php-epp](https://github.com/centralnic/php-epp).

 Released under the GPLv3 License, feel free to contribute!